 Crafting a countrywide social media campaign

 To ensure the app reached the most people once launched, our team created social media assets to be used across Facebook, Twitter, Instagram and LinkedIn.
 The aim of the social campaign was to raise awareness while also encouraging users to download the app via a strong call to action.
-Using branding principles from the website and the Government’s COVID-19 campaign, we created stills and animations that featured an image of the app, and a strong call to action to download the app and help slow the spread.
+Using branding principles from the website and the government covid-19 campaign, we created stills and animations that featured an image of the app and a strong call to action to download the app and help slow the spread.

 A countrywide launch

-By tackling the challenge of raising awareness for Ireland’s COVID-19 Tracker app in a 360-degree manner, our team was able to deliver quality content that focuses on transparency and public reassurance, designed in a simple and effective website.
-By creating a recognisable look for the app that built on the Government’s COVID public information brand, we ensured the general public recognised and remembered the HSE’s message.
+By tackling the challenge of raising awareness for Ireland’s Covid-19 Tracker app in a 360-degree manner, our team was able to deliver quality content that focuses on transparency and public reassurance design in a simple and effective website.
+By creating a recognisable look for the app that built on the overall government Covid public information brand, we ensured the general public recognised and remembered the HSE’s message.